Scottish Government ‘urgently’ searching for missing 'gold command' pandemic minutes

 The Scottish Government is "urgently” looking into whether it has any further notes or minutes from key pandemic meetings that it can provide to the UK Covid Inquiry.

-Humza Yousaf confirmed the move at First Minister’s Questions (FMQs) in Holyrood.
+Humza Yousaf confirmed the move at First Minister’s Questions (FMQs) in Holyrood on Thursday.

 The inquiry was previously told that meetings of senior ministers outside the Scottish Cabinet – known as the “gold command” – were not minuted.